bparanj/crystal/electronics/book/faraday.md

 The Faraday unit (symbol: F) is a unit of electric charge, used mainly in electrochemistry.
 It represents the amount of charge carried by one mole of electrons.

-Here's how you can visualize it:
+## Visualizing Faraday Unit

 1. **Electrons Transferred in Chemical Reactions**:
    - One faraday equals approximately 96,485 coulombs.
 This is the total charge carried by 6.022 × 10²³ electrons (Avogadro's number).
 Imagine an immense number of electrons moving through a circuit or involved in a chemical reaction—enough to plate out one mole of metal ions, such as copper, from a solution in an electroplating process.